Dishonored: Gameplay

 Dishonored is an action-adventure game played from a first-person perspective with an emphasis on stealth action and the use of gadgets and the environment to eliminate opposing forces.
 The game world is a series of self-contained, mission-focused areas designed for multiple avenues of exploration in terms of in-game movement and powers.
 Between missions, the player is taken to a central hub called the Hound Pits pub where the player character Corvo can meet with his allies, receive mission briefings and alternate objectives, and convert recovered loot into new equipment and upgrades.
 In-game areas include loading docks, royal estates, poverty-stricken streets, and a bathhouse.
-The player can save their progress anywhere, and the game includes a checkpoint save system.
-Saving is disabled during combat.
+The player can save their progress at any time (except for during combat), and the game includes a checkpoint save system.
 The game has four difficulty levels which modify the effectiveness of health and mana (magic) potions, and enemies' awareness, damage delivered, and responsiveness.
 In the easy setting, health regeneration is possible.

-Dishonored features role-playing game elements, such as the ability to upgrade powers and to make moral choices with a focus on non-linear consequences.
+Dishonored features role-playing elements, such as the ability to upgrade powers and to make moral choices with a focus on non-linear consequences.
 The game is designed to allow the player to complete it without killing any non-player characters (NPC), including boss characters and mission targets.
 An example of a non-lethal situation given by co-creative designer Harvey Smith involved the player completing a side mission for a character, and in return that character had two of Corvo's targets kidnapped and enslaved.
 Each mission contains multiple ways to explore and reach targets.
 Movement through and exploration of levels is designed to support the player character's abilities, rather than specific paths that are aimed at a particular gameplay style, such as hacking or sneaking.
 Specific elements of missions, such as changes to the color of a target's clothing and mask in one mission are randomized, requiring the player to explore the game area to find the target each time the mission is played.